 Two intriguing facts about that ochre bowl: it was likely made by an adult but the figures were painted by a younger person, and the figures (there's a fourth one you can't see) are macaws.

-there is indisputable evidence that some of that trade consisted in live scarlet and military macaws in all four Four Corners states: Utah, Arizona, New Mexico, and Colorado*.
+Pre-Columbian natives of the Southwest established trade routes with the Aztec empire to the South, and there is indisputable evidence that some of that trade consisted in live scarlet and military macaws in all four Four Corners states: Utah, Arizona, New Mexico, and Colorado*.
 Triple-exclamation point fascinating.

 We chatted with a nice couple and their '78 in a grocery store parking lot.
 They've been living in it for several months.
 Hey guys!
-If you see this, get your name on this list
+If you see this, get your name on this list.

 Melissa and I had a nice long discussion after talking with them, basically renewing our vows to Ludwig.
 At least that's how I took it.